 When PMC Capital's structured loan sale transactions were completed, the transaction documents that the SPE entered into contained Credit Enhancement Provisions that govern the assets and the flow of funds in and out of the SPE formed as part of the structured loan sale transactions.
 The Credit Enhancement Provisions include specified limits on the delinquency, default and loss rates on loans receivable included in each SPE.
 If, at any measurement date, the delinquency, default or loss rate with respect to any SPE were to exceed the specified limits, the Credit Enhancement Provisions would automatically increase the level of credit enhancement requirements for that SPE.
 During the period in which the specified delinquency, default or loss rate was exceeded, excess cash flow from the SPE, if any, would be used to fund the increased credit enhancement levels instead of being distributed to PMC Capital, which would delay or reduce PMC Capital's distribution.
 As a result of PMC Capital Impaired Loans in the 2000 Joint Venture, a Credit Enhancement Provision was triggered in November 2002.
 As a consequence, cash flows relating to this transaction were deferred and utilized to fund the increased reserve requirements.
+In general, there can be no assurance that amounts deferred under Credit Enhancement Provisions will be received in future periods or that future deferrals and losses will not occur.
 The reserve requirement was fully funded during the six months ended June 30, 2003.